 Welcome to Whitman Debate!

-Debate has changed the way Whitman's coaches and students see the world and how we engage with it.
-Debate is a place where we found a home and a social circle.
-A place where we've learned to discuss our ideas without insulting each other.
+Debate changes the way Whitman's coaches and students see the world and engage with it.
+Debate is a place where we find a home and a social circle.
+A place where we learn to respectfully discuss our ideas while building community.
+Join Whitman Debate!

-We rely heavily on a mentorship model.
-First, the coaches teach students how to debate, to be competitively successful, and to make connections between debate and the classroom.
-Second, student's mentor each other so new debaters never feel intimidated.
-Third, we contract with Diane Burkholder who is an advocate for students in higher education.
-She serves as an outside mentor to help the team navigate world issues debated in rounds such as: police brutality, divides between rich and poor, and transphobia.
+Whitman Debate relies heavily on the mentorship model.
+First, coaches teach students how to debate, be competitively successful, and make connections between debate and the classroom.
+Second, students mentor each other so new debaters don't feel intimidated.

 To maintain this scholarship, recipients are required to participate in Whitman's debate team for the duration of their time as a student.